 Chakipi also adds items into their entrepreneurs’ product baskets that focus on addressing personal care and nutritional needs.
 The broad range of more than 50 products are made available at discounted prices through companies like Nestlé, Quaker (PepsiCo) and Claro.
 These partners also engage with the Chakipi entrepreneurs in product training, enabling them to add further value to the products they sell.
 All products are made available at strategically located meeting points in rural and peri-urban communities throughout Peru.

 CGEP’s objective is to continue increasing the number and reach of “Chakipi Women” entrepreneurs and to scale from the current activities in Peru to networks in various countries and regions in the world.
 The establishment of a self-sustainable network for selling fast moving consumer goods enables efficient usage of this same distribution system to introduce products specifically targeted to improving the lives of low-income communities.

 The social impact CGEP has observed extends beyond livelihoods to women's empowerment and skills development, community engagement, communities' access to essential goods, and behavior change.
 All of these factors contribute to a higher quality of living for the entrepreneurs, their families, and their communities.
-As of September 2015, there are more than 750 female entrepreneurs working in five regions of Peru who each sell on average $465 worth of products every month, earning 17 percent commission on sales.
+As of the end of 2015, there are more than 1,000 female entrepreneurs working in five regions of Peru who each sell on average $465 worth of products every month, earning 17 percent commission on sales.